-For all cannabis projects, the City's Public Works/Engineering Department reviews the operating plans including an evaluation of both potable and wastewater capacity.
+The City's Public Works/Engineering Department would review the operating plans including an evaluation of both potable and wastewater capacity.
 The City's Municipal Code establishes regulation for the efficient use of utilities and service systems including Chapter 14.06 Water Conservation, Chapter 14.17 Wastewater, and Chapter 12.14 Drainage Facility Improvements.
-As part of the cannabis permit review process, the City would review applications for consistency with the General Plan and Municipal Code including the capacity of utility services to serve the proposed project.
+As part of the cannabis business permit review process, the City would review applications for consistency with the General Plan and Municipal Code including the capacity of utility and services systems to serve the proposed project.
+Furthermore, in addition to design standard for new construction, as required in the General Plan, development impacts fees are collected to fund the maintenance of the water and wastewater systems as it is built out.